You are here

 inclusive facilitation training

 Participate in a two-day training presented by Dr. Liza Talusan on engaging conversation about diversity, racism, bias, privilege, and power.
-Following the training, participants will have the opportunity to assess their readiness to apply facilitation skills for the Anti-Racism Dialogues at a later date.
+Following the training, participants will have the opportunity to apply what they've learned through participation in Anti-Racist Critique Learning Communities and other opportunities.